 - 3.7 Concentrations have been predicted for the baseline and future years using the ADMS-Roads dispersion model.
-Details of the model inputs and the model verification are provided in Appendix A2, together with the method used to derive current and future year background nitrogen dioxide concentrations. - 3.8 Baseline concentrations for nitrogen dioxide in Warwick, Learnington Spa, Kenilworth and Stoneleigh are illustrated in Figure 9, Figure 10, Figure 11 and Figure 12, respectively.
+Details of the model inputs and the model verification are provided in Appendix A2, together with the method used to derive current and future year background nitrogen dioxide concentrations. - 3.8 Baseline concentrations for nitrogen dioxide in Warwick, Learnington Spa, Kenilworth and Stoneleigh for 2015 are illustrated in Figure 9, Figure 10, Figure 11 and Figure 12, respectively.
+Baseline concentrations in 2028 ('Reference Case') are illustrated in Figure 13, Figure 14, Figure 15 and Figure 16, respectively.